 Some months earlier we had bought a cottage in the Yorkshire Dales on the Coast-to-Coast Path so I decided to carry on round the coast to reach the start of the Coast to Coast Path at St Bees.
 This took another three years and it was not until summer 2004 that I set out across the Lake District to the Yorkshire Dales and our cottage.
 By April 2005 I had reached Robin Hood’s Bay at the end of the path and as there did not seem to be any point in stopping I carried on down the east coast.

-I have currently (April 2017) made it as far as St Mawes in south-west Cornwall on the South West Coast Path
+I have currently (April 2019) made it as far as Bude on the north Cornwall coast on the South West Coast Path